 Current status - Documentation

-The City finalised the project detailed design in January 2019.
+The City finalised the project design in January 2019.
 This stage confirmed the design drivers, activity area placement and technical design details.
 It also included community engagement for design feedback.

 The design reflects the Nyoongar seasonal calendar which follows six different seasons in a yearly cycle.
 These are Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.
 Each of the six seasons represents and explains the seasonal changes we see annually.
 This six-season calendar is extremely important to Nyoongar people, as it is a guide to what nature is doing at every stage of the year, as well as understanding respect for the land in relation to plant and animal fertility cycles and land and animal preservation.